 - Improve your ability to chew and speak

 Dentures are entirely customizable to suit your dental anatomy and aesthetic goals.
 During your initial denture appointment, your dentist will take an impression of your teeth and send the mold to a laboratory for the ideal and most comfortable fit.
-Depending on your individual needs, you may require a full or partial denture.
+You may require a full or partial denture, depending on your individual needs.

 - Conventional dentures are created after the gums have completely healed from a tooth extraction.
 This approach may mean that you will have missing teeth for a few months.

-- Interim dentures, also known as “healing dentures,” are temporary prostheses that are placed following an extraction procedure.
+- Interim dentures, also known as “healing dentures,” are temporary prostheses placed following an extraction procedure.
 After the gums have completely healed, new impressions are taken to create permanent dentures.

-Partial dentures resemble dental bridges, but they are not permanently attached to your natural teeth.
+Partial dentures resemble dental bridges but are not permanently attached to your natural teeth.
 A partial denture might be the best choice for patients missing more than two consecutive teeth or whose natural teeth are too weak to support bridges.

 How to Maintain Dentures

-Dentures require maintenance the same way natural teeth do.
-You should brush your dentures daily to remove plaque buildup and place them in room temperature water when you are not wearing them.
-You should avoid wearing them while you sleep to prevent complications, such as gum inflammation and bone resorption.
-Dentures are delicate appliances, so it is important that you handle them with care.
-If they need to be altered for comfort or a better fit, schedule an appointment with your dentist for a professional adjustment.
+Dentures should be handled with care and require maintenance, just like natural teeth.
+You should brush your dentures daily to remove plaque buildup and place them in room temperature water when not wearing them.
+If you think your dentures need to be modified to fit better, schedule an appointment with your dentist for a professional adjustment.

 Alternative Treatments to Dentures

 Dentures are not the only choice for patients that are missing teeth.
-Some patients may achieve their desired dental aesthetic with any of the following alternatives to dentures:
+Some patients may achieve their desired dental aesthetic with any of the following alternatives:

 - Bridges are sets of one or more false teeth that are permanently anchored to abutments on the natural teeth.
 Patients whose teeth are healthy enough to support dental structures may consider a bridge.

-- Dental implants are prosthetic teeth that are embedded in the gums, and they eventually fuse to the jawbone to mimic real teeth.
-Those who qualify can choose dental implants or mini implants for durable, long-lasting tooth replacement.
+- Dental implants are prosthetic teeth embedded in the gums that eventually fuse to the jawbone to mimic natural teeth from the root to the crown.
+Those who qualify can choose full-size implants or mini-implants for durable, long-lasting tooth replacement.